The new study backs up the old saying that breakfast is the most important meal of the day.

 Ever wonder why it’s easier to stick to bad habits than good ones?
 Unhealthy habits normally give you instant gratification.
 But you pay for it later.
 Healthy habits, on the other hand, may take longer to pay off – but the rewards are bigger and better.

 Everyone who experiences a heart attack faces challenges.
 Any guidance or advice you receive should be tailored to your specific needs.

 Take care of your heart—and your heart will take care of you.

 As a Cardiologist, much of my time is spent caring for my patients who are experiencing heart problems.
 I do everything I can to find the optimal course of treatment and help my patients achieve the best possible outcomes.

-However, I’d much rather educate as many people as possible to the risks of heart attack so they can be aware and understand how to help themselves.
-Early detection and treatment saves lives.
-With that in mind, familiarize yourself with the ten major Signs of Heat Attack.
+However, I’d much rather educate as many people as possible to the risks of the heart attack so they can be aware and understand how to help themselves.
+Early detection and treatment save lives.
+With that in mind, familiarize yourself with the ten major Signs of a Heart Attack.
 Many people have decided not to pay attention to one or more of these signs and many have died or caused much more serious damage to their heart because they ignored them.

 Be proactive by eating healthy, getting exercise, and plenty of rest.
 That is all helpful.
 However, even people that do all those things can have a heart attack.
 There may be things going on beneath the surface that go unnoticed.
 So, no matter what shape you are in know the signals that could alert you to a potential Heart Attack.